Pre-K Frequently Asked Questions

 Community Child Care

 Each child care program is required to take attendance.
 Each child care center establishes its own attendance criteria.
+Community child care centers housing a VPK classroom, must comply with the attendance guidelines found in the VPK scope of services.

 An IEP identifies the services, the length of time, and where a child will receive these services.